ivanoff/gl-control/README.md

-# Entries and time control
+# Entries and time control at GL

 ## Install